Balsall Common Viaduct

-Balsall Common Viaduct is a railway viaduct under construction in Balsall Common that will carry the High Speed 2 railway line.
+Balsall Common Viaduct is a railway viaduct under construction in Balsall Common, England, that will carry the High Speed 2 railway line.

 The finalised design of the viaduct was issued in February 2023; it will be a mostly concrete structure, comprising 16 piers and a bridge deck approximately 10 m above ground.
-Various measures to mitigate acoustic, environmental, and community impact will be incorporated into the construction process and the finished viaduct.
+The viaduct is planned to finish in early 2027.